Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 The Stochastic-CASSCF :cite:`limanni2016` has been developed since 2015 by Li Manni and Alavi, initially into a locally modified version of |molcas| and now available in |openmolcas|.
-The method retains the simplicity of CASSCF, while circuventing the the exponential scaling of CAS wave functions.
+The method retains the simplicity of CASSCF, while circumventing the exponential scaling of CAS wave functions.
 This is obtained by replacing the Davidson diagonalization technique, in its direct-CI implementation (default in |molcas|), with the full-CI quantum Monte-Carlo (FCIQMC) algorithm :cite:`Alavi2009`, whilst the Super-CI method is used for the orbital optimization.

-The method is compatible with density fitting techniques available within |openmolcas|.
+The method is compatible with density fitting techniques available within
-The method is also compatible with subsequent MC-PDFT method to recover correlation outside the active space.
+|openmolcas|, subsequent MC-PDFT calculations to recover correlation
+outside the active space and state-averaging across multiple multiplicities.

 .. _UG\:sec\:StochCAS_dependencies: